CheckToSee/dotfiles/README.md

 ## Preview
 ![alt text](https://github.com/CheckToSee/dotfiles/blob/main/config_preview.png)

-## Hypr
+## Hyprland
 A flashy window manager used for general browsing.
 In use in preview photo.
+Some custom keybinds added customized to my liking.

 ## i3
 A minimalist window manager used for my dev workflow.
+Keybinds added just like Hyprland.

 ## Alacritty
 Terminal emulator used.
 Some transparency added.